 Benefits of SSH Key Authentication

 IT teams routinely use SSH keys to automate secure access to servers, bypassing the need to manually enter log-in credentials.
 The SSH network protocol encrypts all traffic between the client and the server while it is in transit.
-This means that anyone eavesdropping on the traffic, such as by packet sniffing, would not be able to improperly access and decrypt transmitted data.
+This means anyone eavesdropping on the traffic, such as by packet sniffing, would not be able to improperly access and decrypt transmitted data.